burningblazes/cs61a/README.md

 # CS61A
 My solutions to UCB CS61A.

-I do not have a UCB student account, so I add `--local` flag for testing when using `ok`.
+I do not have a UCB student account, so I add `--local` flag when using `ok`.

 ## Version infomation
 - The latest version (25 Spring for me): https://cs61a.org